 - 2.1 General.
 This Agreement establishes the terms and conditions on which Company will sell to Distributor the Products.
 The purchase and sale of Products between Company and Distributor shall be governed solely and exclusively by this Agreement, which shall supersede the terms and conditions contained in any purchase order, acknowledgment or other document related to the purchase and sale of Products.
 Company's failure to object to any additional or different term or condition contained in any communication from Distributor shall not be deemed a waiver of the terms of this Agreement and any additional or different term or condition is expressly rejected unless agreed to by the Company in writing.
 This Agreement shall not be modified, supplemented or interpreted by any trade usage or prior course of dealing not made a part of this Agreement by its express terms. - 2.2 Appointment.
 Subject to all the terms and conditions of this Agreement, Company hereby appoints Distributor for the Term of this Agreement as an exclusive distributor of the Products only within the Market and only within the Territory.
-Distributor may distribute Products only to persons and entities located and taking delivery within the Territory and only as packaged by Company.
+Distributor may distribute Products only to persons and entities located and taking delivery within the Territory.
 Furthermore, Solution distributed by Distributor for further distribution may be distributed only through subdistributors who are bound in writing for Company's benefit to all the restrictions on Distributor contained in this Agreement.

 - 2.3 Development Fee.
-After execution of this Agreement, Distributor will pay the Company a one time, non-refundable up-front fee by Feb.
-23, 2011, equal to Three Hundred and Fifty Thousand (\$350,000 USD) for the exclusive right to market and sell products referenced in Exhibit A for the first contractual year. - 2.4 Purchase Orders and Forecasts.
+After execution of this Agreement, Distributor will pay the Company a one time, non-refundable upfront fee, equal to []\ (\$[]\ USD) for the exclusive right to market and sell products referenced in Exhibit A. []\ (\$[]\) will be due by June 24th, 2011 and the balance of []\ (\$[]\) is due within []\ after the regulatory approval of the product by the China State Food and Drug Administration (SFDA). - 2.4 Purchase Orders and Forecasts.
 Solution is delivered based on F.O.B. term, that Company must deliver the products to the loading port.
-Company cannot adjust the price of the product at any time during the first 3 years of the agreement.
-Company shall have the right, in its sole discretion, to change such prices with one hundred eighty (180) days' written notice before the execution of the updated prices for the 4th and 5th year of the agreement.
+Company cannot adjust the price of the product at any time during the first 3 years of the agreement, Company shall have the right, in its sole discretion, to change such prices with one hundred eighty (180) days' written notice before the execution of the updated prices for the 4th and 5th year of the agreement.
 New prices will apply to all shipments made after such notice period.
 If there are unavoidable circumstances that the price must be adjusted, then both parties can negotiate and decide on the price issue.
 In addition, Distributor will pay all charges, including without limitation transportation charges and insurance premiums and shall be responsible for all taxes, duties and other governmental assessments (this includes, without limitation, sales taxes, unless Distributor provides appropriate resale certificates). - 2.5 Purchase Order and Forecast.
 On or before the 15th day of each month, Distributor will submit to Company a Purchase Order covering the next calendar month and a non-binding, rolling forecast of purchases of Products for the next three (3) months after the period covered by the Purchase Order. - 2.6 Purchase Orders.
-The following requirements shall apply to all purchase orders: - (a) Purchase Orders shall be issued by Distributor to Oculus or its designee - (b) All Purchase Orders shall contain such pricing, requested shipment schedule, delivery address, requested carrier and quantity terms as set forth in Exhibit A. - (c) Purchase Orders may NOT request shipment of the Products earlier than seven (7) days after the date the Purchase Order is received by Company. - (d) All Purchase Orders shall reference this Agreement.
+The following requirements shall apply to all purchase orders: - (a) Purchase Orders shall be issued by Distributor to Oculus or its designee; and - (b) All Purchase Orders shall contain such pricing, requested shipment schedule, delivery address, requested carrier and quantity terms as set forth in Exhibit A; and - (c) Company must arrange shipment of Solutions within thirty (30) days after receipt of a valid Purchase Order; and - (d) All Purchase Orders shall reference this Agreement.